samthorold/scribbles/docs/25-risk-identification-and-classification.md

 - Changes in asset values
 - Investment market value changes on liabilities
 - Mismatching assets and liabilities

+Interest rate rises will be a particular concern if the [company's] source of finance is at a variable rate.

+Interest rates may rise ...

+... but as the bank cannot change the rate on existing [product] ...

+... it may miss out on earning returns.

 ### Credit risk